cancel icon

 What is laptop workstation ergonomics?

 Laptop workstation ergonomics is the science of setting up your workspace so your body stays in a neutral, pain-free position while you work.
 A laptop combines screen and keyboard in one device, which is inherently compromised for prolonged use.
-Your neck, wrists, shoulders, and lower back all suffer when you sit hunched over a screen that’s too low or reach toward a keyboard that’s too high.
+Your neck, wrists, shoulders, and lower back all suffer when you sit hunched over a screen that's too low or reach toward a keyboard that's too high.
 Good ergonomics means adjusting your workstation and habits to align your spine, keep your wrists straight, and maintain proper joint angles.
+The same principles that apply to office ergonomics apply here, but building an ergonomic laptop workstation takes a few extra steps because the screen and keyboard are not independent.

 Why laptops cause neck and back pain